-The advertising spouted that 7 Up had no caffeine, with Holder saying, “Never had it.
+The advertising spouted that it had no caffeine, with Holder saying, “Never had it.
 Never will.”
 Everything was cool.
 7 Up was cool.
 The Uncola brand was positioned against the rest of the market, thereby offering a true choice.

 Then something happened.
 Its market share fell off.
-Advertising campaigns were changed out ad nauseum.
+Advertising campaigns changed constantly.
 The diet colas entered the market and began taking over.

 7 Up, like the rest of the soda brands, had its own diet version.
 Market share continued to slip to where it was the eighth best-selling soft drink in 2000, with 2% market share.

 More than a decade later, it has less than 1% market share, its sales dropped 3% in 2013, continuing a downward spiral.
+Even worse, it just reported its worst profit figure in three years.
 7 Up is basically irrelevant.
-That’s especially alarming when most of the soda market is targeted to younger audiences, meaning that many of the largest group of buyers of soft drinks hasn’t even heard of 7 Up.
+That’s especially alarming when most of the soda market is targeted to younger audiences, meaning that many of the largest group of buyers of soft drinks hasn’t even heard of it.